Bret Hart: Legacy

 Along with Storm, Roman Reigns and Sami Zayn point to Hart as their top wrestling inspiration; Seth Rollins and Jinder Mahal called him an idol, and Jon Moxley cited him as an influence.
 Edge listed his three idols within the business as "Bret, Shawn and Hulk".
 Chris Jericho named Bret as his hero (along with Owen Hart), and said he aspired to be "half of" what Bret was.
 Chris Benoit remarked: "I always emulated him...
 I spent so many years looking up to, idolizing [Hart]; he was somewhat of a role model to me".
 Benoit added that his matches against Hart were "up on a pedestal".
 Koji Nakagawa modelled his character and entire career on Bret Hart by adopting Hart's pink and black attire, an entrance theme identical to Hart's theme song, while also adopting his moveset.
 Ryback recalled a WWF event from his childhood, saying: "I remember it was Bret Hart against Diesel inside a steel cage in the main event, and I just knew I wanted to be a WWE wrestler...
 Bret [Hart], I love".
-Drew McIntyre named Hart his favourite wrestler, while Wade Barrett named Hart along with The British Bulldog, The Ultimate Warrior and The Undertaker; he called Hart vs. Bulldog, at SummerSlam 1992, his all-time favorite match.
+Drew McIntyre named Hart his favourite wrestler, while Wade Barrett named Hart along with The British Bulldog, Ultimate Warrior and The Undertaker; he called Hart vs. Bulldog, at SummerSlam 1992, his all-time favorite match.
 Scott Dawson said that Hart's work at King of the Ring in 1993 made him want to become a professional wrestler.
 Upon joining All Elite Wrestling for his hotly anticipated return to professional wrestling after seven years, CM Punk wore a Bret Hart T-shirt in one of his first televised appearances, and his first match, against Darby Allin, included several sequences that mirrored a 1994 Hart match against Sean Waltman.